Director's Team

 Steve Zatarain

 After graduating, much to his own surprise– and yes, despite the winters– he didn’t want to leave.
 Steve went on to become a Commons Residential Advisor and interim Residential Director, focusing on supporting students in their transition to college.
 Steve has also worked for the Posse Foundation in Los Angeles, the Middlebury Admissions Office, and the University of Vermont’s College of Education and Social Services, where he is currently finishing his M.Ed in Higher Education Administration.
-Steve is passionate about creating inclusive post-secondary opportunities for all students and helping them successfully connect the dots between their interests and the resources on campus that will allow them to thrive.
+Steve is passionate about creating accessible post-secondary opportunities for all students and helping them successfully connect the dots between their interests and the resources on campus that will allow them to thrive.

 In his free time, Steve enjoys printmaking, listening to podcasts while walking in the woods, and taking in the Burlington music scene.
 He also serves as a Board Member for the Vermont Children’s Trust Foundation.